 Why we like it: It’s practical and useful everywhere!

 Whether at home, or on the trails, kids will get to know, see and hear dozens of birds species in this interactive anytime atlas.
-Every bird available in this app has a beautiful HD photograph adapted for Retina screen, unique warbles in digital quality and descriptions read by a professional lector, full of entertaining facts and trivia.
+Every bird available in this app is beautifully photographed with unique warbles, descriptions, and entertaining facts.
 Your kids will love it!

 Why we like it: Sights and sounds aplenty!